AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/manage-custom-oauth2-apps.md

 >[!IMPORTANT]
 >
 >You cannot view the Client Secret itself.
-If you have lost your client secret, you must delete it and create a new one.
+If you have lost your Client Secret, you must delete it and create a new one.
 >
 >* To delete a Client Secret, see [Delete Client Secret](#delete-client-secret) in this article.
 >* To create a new Client Secret, see [Create an OAuth2 application](../../administration-and-setup/configure-integrations/create-oauth-application.md#create) in [Create OAuth2 applications for Workfront integrations](../../administration-and-setup/configure-integrations/create-oauth-application.md).